 Following each of the rotations, students present a short (10-15 minute) talk that summarizes the goal(s) of the research rotation and presents any data acquired.
-While these talks should be thoughtfully prepared, they are not meant to be the equivalent of regular seminars at Neurolunch given by more advanced students.
+While these talks should be thoughtfully prepared, they are not meant to be the equivalent of regular seminars given by more advanced students.

 Most, if not all, of the talk can be focused around the goals of the rotation, the significance and rationale for these goals, and the experimental approaches used to begin to achieve these goals.
 There is no expectation that substantial new data will be generated during the rotation.
 If new data have been generated, the presentation of these data will be most welcome (but not required!).
 A rough guide for a 10-15 minute talk might be to present 3-9 slides.
 A template is provided here.